fido-device-onboard/client-sdk-fidoiot/docs/setup.md

    ```

    The respective ecdsaXXXprivkey.dat file will be used by the FDO target binary (Linux* or Arm* Mbed* OS) while ECDSA sign operation.

 * **Option2:** To use the private key in PEM format, rename key.pem to ecdsaXXXprivkey.pem (`ecdsa256privkey.pem` for EC curve P-256 and `ecdsa384privkey.pem` for EC curve P-384).
 Use the compilation flag `DA_FILE=pem` during binary creation.

 <a name="serviceinfo_mtu"></a>
-## 5. Setting the Maximum ServiceInfo Size (Maximum Message Buffer Size)
+## 5. Setting the Maximum ServiceInfo Size

-The maximum permissible ServiceInfo size (both Device and Owner) size that FDO Client SDK can process should be set in the file `max_serviceinfo_sz.bin`.
-The maximum Message buffer size can also be set using the same `max_serviceinfo_sz.bin` file.
-The value must lie between 256 and 64000 (both inclusive).
-If the set value of ServiceInfo is less than 256, the value would default to 256.
-Similarly, if the value is greater than 64000, the value would default to 64000.
+The maximum permissible ServiceInfo size (both Device and Owner) that FDO Client SDK can process should be set in the file `max_serviceinfo_sz.bin`.
+The value must lie between 256 and 8192 (both inclusive).
+If the set value is less than 256, the value would default to 256.
+Similarly, if the value is greater than 8192, the value would default to 8192.

 This value is sent as TO2.DeviceServiceInfoReady.maxOwnerServiceInfoSz and is compared with the TO2.OwnerServiceInfoReady.maxDeviceServiceInfoSz.